-2.3.2 Preliminary Expression and Actuation Subsystem Component
+2.4 Preliminary Expression and Actuation Subsystem Component

-Based on the functional description of the cognitive controller system of the DREAM architecture (see "Organisation of Cognitive Control and Robot Behaviour" annex 3.5), a preliminary implementation of the Expression and Actuation subsystem has been formulated.
+Based on the functional description of the cognitive controller system of the DREAM architecture (see "Organisation of Cognitive Control and Robot Behaviour" annex 3.5), a preliminary implementation of the expression and actuation subsystem has been formulated.
 This first version of the component is defined in terms of the input and output ports, following the guidelines established in the software engineering standards (WP3).
-This is directly informed by the development of the WP6 control architecture in Y1, where each subsystem was defined in terms of the interactions with other subsystems, and their functions as outlined in the DREAM DoW.
-Please refer to Figure 1, above, to provide this context.
+This is directly informed by the development of the WP6 control architecture in Y1 and Y2, where each subsystem was defined in terms of the interactions with other subsystems, and their functions as outlined in the DREAM DoW.
+Please refer to figure 1, above, to provide this context.
+In Y3, the robot interface has been reimplemented for simplicity and performance issues.
+The main goal of Y3 was to prepare the software required for the clinical study in a supervised autonomy situation.
+This study using exclusively Nao, it has been decided to rely solely on NaoQi's scheduling capacity to manage conflicting actions rather than the home-made system described in annex 3.4.